-Error recovery: The exit may establish an ESTAEX; otherwise it will be protected by APA's ESTAEX.
+Error recovery: The exit may establish an ESTAEX; otherwise it will be protected by contain:

-Input Registers: Upon entry to APASNX, the general purpose registers
+APA's ESTAEX.

-(GPRs) will contain:
+Input Registers: Upon entry to APASNX, the general purpose registers (GPRs) will turned on.
+The fullword will contain the address of the parameter block.